panomix/panomix/docs/en/flagship.md

 - Visualizes text such as numbers, data, rankings etc. that are difficult to grasp from text alone to tables

 ### **Additional Options** ###
-Additional options such as adding a real-time chat feature or customizing UI ( colors, fonts etc. ) requires prior consultation with the team and may incur additional costs.
+- Additional options such as adding a real-time chat feature or customizing UI ( colors, fonts etc. ) requires prior consultation with the team and may incur additional costs.
 ---

 ## **Expected Outcome & Benefits** ##
-Our product/platform, NewsChat, has a similar user flow as ADK.

-Launched in January, NewsChat has contributed to increasing user session duration by up to ~250%.
-As ADK is design based on a similar flow and structure, similar results can be expected.
+Our other platform, NewsChat, launched in January, follows a user flow similar to ADK.
+It has increased user session duration by up to ~250%.
+Since ADK is designed with a comparable flow and structure, we can expect similar results.

 ⏳ ** 150~200% Increase in Session Duration**